hyling/kean.github.io/_posts/2019-09-15-regex-parser.markdown

 ---
 layout: post
 title: "Regex, Part 2: Parser"
-subtitle: Parser combinators (or <i>monadic</i> parsers) are a great example of functional programming used to bring practical benefits.
-In this article we introduce parser combinators and use them to parse regex.
+subtitle: Exploring Parser Combinators (or <i>monadic</i> parsers) which are a great example of functional programming used to bring practical benefits
 date: 2019-09-15 9:00:00 +0300
 category: programming
 tags: programming